 How to get started

-To sell on eBay, you will need to register and then verify your identity.
+To sell on 3rd party E-commerce sites, you will need to register and then verify your identity.
 Registration is a quick and easy process.
 Verification will be a little more involved, but is a necessary process to ensure that eBay remains a safe marketplace.
 Once you have completed these two steps, you will have a "Seller's Account" and will be able to start listing your items for sale.

 - Specify what payment methods you will accept, and your return policy.